marcustut/sqlx-paginated/README.md

 ### Input Sanitization
 - Search terms are cleaned and normalized
-- All input values are trimmed and/or clamped against their defaults
+- Parameter input values are trimmed and/or clamped against their defaults
 - Column names are validated against an allowlist:
   - The struct itself first;
   - Database specific table names second;